Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Discussion

 After accounting for stars, obscured AGN, and confirmed pulsars, we are still left with the majority of our sources.
-The unknown sources are not randomly distributed in the quantile-plane but lie predominantly in the region bounded by nH$\leq$10$^{21}$ and 2 $\leq \Gamma \geq $1 suggesting they are mostly accretion powered sources in the SMC (X-ray binaries, CVs) and beyond (AGN).
-X-ray binary pulsars can exhibit relatively soft quantiles with $\Gamma \sim 2$, see for example figure 3 in \cite{mcgowan2007}, so it is plausible for some of these objects to be pulsars observed in a low luminosity or quiescent state.
+The unknown sources are not randomly distributed in the quantile-plane but lie predominantly in the region bounded by $N_{H}\geq$10$^{21}$ ~cm$^{-2}$ and $\Gamma \simeq$1--2 suggesting they are colliding-wind binaries, shocked-wind early-type stars and accretion powered sources in the SMC (X-ray binaries, CVs) and beyond (AGN).
+X-ray binary pulsars can exhibit relatively soft quantiles with $\Gamma \sim 2$, see for example Figure 3 in \cite{mcgowan2007}, so it is plausible for some of these objects to be pulsars observed in a soft state.
 Cataclysmic Variables (CVs) and Low-Mass X-ray binaries (LMXBs) are also expected to appear in this region of the quantile diagram.
 Additionally CVs and LMXBs are likely to be faint with 0.5-10 keV luminosities in the range 10$^{31-35}$, which is consistent with many of these sources.
 However, the greater proportion of the objects in this group are likely to be background AGN, which are typically characterized by power-law spectra with $\Gamma \sim$1.7 and low intrinsic absorption.
-The expected nH distribution for background AGN follows the line of sight column through the SMC.
+The expected absorption distribution for background AGN follows the line of sight column through the SMC, which is $N_H$=1--5$\times$10$^{21}$\nh.

-Determination of the nature of each individual source is being sought by an optical counterpart survey \cite{antinou2008}, based on photometry obtained with HST and the 6.5m Magellan-Baade telescope.